SteamNix/SteamNix/README.md

 https://nixos.org/download/

 # Install From Empty Drive using NixOS Minimal  (Do not use GUI Version)
+Run the following commands once the iso boots up.
 Use lsblk to find your /dev/ and update first line in install.sh to reflect the target drive.
 ```
 git clone https://github.com/SteamNix/SteamNix
 chmod +x SteamNix/install.sh